Igor Fraga

-Igor Omura Fraga (born September 26, 1998) is a Japanese-born Brazilian racing driver, esports player, and former member of the Red Bull Junior Team.
+Igor Omura Fraga (born September 26, 1998) is a Japanese-born Brazilian racing driver and esports player.
+He currently competes for Nakajima Racing in the 2025 Super Formula Championship and for Anest Iwata Racing in the 2025 Super GT Series.
 He was the 2020 Toyota Racing Series champion, winning the title by six points ahead of Liam Lawson.
-He most recently competed in the 2020 FIA Formula 3 Championship with Charouz Racing System.
+Fraga also currently serves as the esports ambassador for the Super Formula Championship.
+He was formerly a member of the Red Bull Junior Team.

 He has achieved success in esports as well, winning the inaugural FIA Gran Turismo Nations Cup and McLaren Shadow Project racing series in 2018.
+Fraga holds four total championships in the Gran Turismo World Series across three disciplines.
 He also competed in the 2017 Formula One eSports Series but with limited success.
-Fraga also serves as the esports ambassador for the Super Formula Championship.

 Racing career

-In motorsport
+Junior career

 Fraga began his career through karting in 2004 at the Biwako SL Series.
 He won the Kids Karting class championship during consecutive years in 2004 and 2005, and continued to win the Mini ROK class championships in 2006 and 2007.
 Fraga would later win the 2008 Asian Karting Open Championship in the Mini ROK class the following year.